SyneRBI/SIRF-SuperBuild/docker/README.md

 ## Tags

-The repository is hosted at [hub.docker.com][dockerhub-SIRF].
-We upload 2 classes of images (see below for more information):
+The docker images are hosted at [hub.docker.com][dockerhub-SIRF].
+We upload 2 types of images (see below for more information):
 - Command Line Interface (CLI)-only
-- "Service" images have `Jupyter` notebook server and auto-start it
+- "Service" images that will serve `Jupyter` notebooks

 To pull directly, use: